bh2980/react-infinite-scoll/README.md

     ]);
   };
   ```
-* end : boolean, state of no more loading (Required)
+* end(Required) : boolean, state of no more loading
 * spinner : ReactElement, spinner at loading time